South-west Corner Marine Park

 The South-west Corner Marine Park (formerly South-west Corner Commonwealth Marine Reserve) is a marine protected area on the lower south west and southern coast of Western Australia, one of 14 in the South-west Marine Parks Network.

-It was gazetted in 14 December 2013 and was renamed on 11 October 2017.
+It was gazetted on 14 December 2013 and was renamed on 11 October 2017.

 Features

 The key ecological features of the marine park include: